 Recovering from Addiction in a Sober Living Home

 Finding new sources of fun in sobriety can be a challenge for some recovering addicts.
-However, sober livings can help to provide an environment that is conducive to finding new activities and social circles.
+However, sober livings in Los Angeles can help to provide an environment that is conducive to finding new activities and social circles.
 These communities are often filled with people who are also working on their own recoveries and who can offer support and advice.
 There are many different activities available in sober living communities, and it is often easy to find others who share your interests.
 This can be a great way to make new friends and build a support system that will help you stay sober.

 Read Further: Alcohol Relapse Prevention